mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/view-transform.md

 ---
-title: "Transformation matrix to transform 3D objects from World Space to View Space (View transform)"
+title: "Transformation Matrix to Transform 3D Objects from World Space to View Space (View Transform)"
 summary: |
-  One matrix transformation in the 3D to a 2D transformation pipeline is the view transform where objects are transformed from world space to view space. a transformation matrix.
+  One matrix transformation in the 3D to 2D transformation pipeline is the view transform, where objects are transformed from world space to view space using a transformation matrix.

   <br />
-  In this article I cover the math behind the generation of this transformation matrix.
+  In this article, I cover the math behind the generation of this transformation matrix.
 image: /images/camera-transformation!camera-space.jpg
 tags: ["computer graphics", "transformation matrix", "view transform", "3d", "2d"]
 libraries: ["math"]